IgnatovN/GradientBoosting/README.md

 ---

-According to test fit on the same data, my implementation showed the similar accuracy as sklearn's one
+According to test fit on the same dataset, my implementation showed better accuracy with worse speed comparing with sklearn's one